robert-hh/Candle/readme.md

-# Just another candle simulation
+# A better candle simulation

 I made this little code in 2015, when I had a demand for a LED based candle, and everything I found was either ugly